unjs/exsolve/README.md

   extensions: [".mjs", ".cjs", ".js"],
 });
 ```

-> [!NOTE]
-> Suffix fallbacks are skipped if the input ends with the same suffix.

 > [!TIP]
 > For better performance, use explicit `/index` when needed and avoid this option.